kushagrakartikeye/springer-capital-project-1/README.md

 ## Project Overview

-The **Employee Management System** is a backend RESTful API built using Django and Django REST Framework to manage employee details, departments, attendance, and performance data.
-It includes authentication, authorization, detailed API endpoints, and beautifully rendered charts for visual analytics.
+The **Employee Management System** is a RESTful API backend built using Django and Django REST Framework, designed to manage employee information, attendance, departments, and performance data with secure authentication and beautiful visual analytics.

 ---

 ## Features

-- User registration and token-based authentication
+- Token-based authentication for secure access
-- Employee CRUD operations
-- Department and Attendance management
+- Employee and department management (CRUD)
-- Performance tracking and statistics
+- Attendance tracking and reporting
+- Performance metrics visualized with charts
-- API documentation with Swagger UI and Redoc
+- Comprehensive API documentation via Swagger and Redoc
-- Auto data seeding commands for test data
+- Data seeding commands for easy test data generation
-- Responsive chart visualization of employee metrics
-- Modular Django apps for scalability
+- Modular and scalable Django apps structure

 ---